 Read the full text of the Ziekte- en Arbeidsongeschiktheidsregeling Nederlandse Universiteiten (ZANU) on the VSNU website (only in Dutch)

 Leave during illness

 Ill employees will accrue the same number of holiday hours as non-sick employees.
-Accrual of holiday hours in the context of flexible working hours will be limited to six months after the first day of illness.
+Accrual of compensation hours in the context of flexible working hours will be limited to six months after the first day of illness.

 The managers, with the assistance of the medical officer, will ensure that the ill employee takes holiday entitlement.
 This obligation is only void if the ill employee is not in a condition to take the holiday hours.
 An ill employee is able to take leave if he/she is able to reintegration activities.

 The holiday hours will be deducted with due observance of the employee’s agreed working time per day.

 Taking leave after recovery

 An employee is only confirmed fully recovered once s/he has worked the full number of hours stated in his/her contract for at least four consecutive weeks after the period of illness.
 Taking leave during these four weeks can lead to the new illness period being assessed as ‘continuously incapacitation for work’ if the employee falls ill again, because using leave means that the employee is not working their full hours.